Cortez Jordan

-Hugh Cortez Jordan (1921 – 8 September 1982) was a Test cricket umpire between 1953 and 1974.
+Hugh Cortez Jordan (1921 – 8 September 1982) was a Test cricket umpire from the West Indies between 1953 and 1974.
 In total, he oversaw 22 Test matches, all in the Caribbean and involving the West Indies team.

 His first Test, at the Kensington Oval in Bridgetown, on his home island of Barbados, saw the West Indies defeat India by 142 runs on 7–12 February 1953.

 Jordan umpired the first-class match between Barbados and the touring Indian team in March 1962, in which Charlie Griffith bowled a bouncer that struck Indian captain Nari Contractor on the back of his head at the start of the Indians' first innings.
 After being helped off the field, Contractor underwent emergency surgery to remove two blood clots on his brain.
 He was unconscious for six days, and the injury ending his international cricket career.
 Later in the same match, Jordan was the first of two umpires to call Griffith for throwing in a first-class match (the other being Arthur Fagg in a match against Lancashire in 1966) Vijay Manjrekar was also forced to retire hurt in the first innings after being hit on the nose by Griffith, and the tourists were skittled out for 86.
 Despite an unbeaten century by Manjrekar in the second innings, following on, Barbados won by an innings and 95 runs, with Contractor, Polly Umrigar and E.A.S.
 Prasanna all absent.